lab1092/blender-manual_ja/manual/modeling/meshes/editing/subdividing/knife_subdivide.rst

 you select only the front edges, and then draw a line over the selected edges with the mouse.
-The tool is interactive, and works on primary edges, selected either implicitly by selecting all, or explicitly by box-selecting or :kbd:`shift-rmb` -clicking a few edges.
+The tool is interactive, and works on primary edges, selected either implicitly by selecting all, or explicitly by box-selecting or :kbd:`Shift-RMB` -clicking a few edges.

-Use :kbd:`shift-K` or the Select tool in the tool panel to force the knife tool to work only on a selection and in cut-through mode (see below).
+Use :kbd:`Shift-K` or the Select tool in the tool panel to force the knife tool to work only on a selection and in cut-through mode (see below).

 Usage
 =====

-When you press :kbd:`K` (or :kbd:`shift-K`), the Knife tool becomes active.
+When you press :kbd:`K` (or :kbd:`Shift-K`), the Knife tool becomes active.

 Drawing the cut line
-   When using :guilabel:`Knife Subdivide`, the cursor changes to an icon of a scalpel and the header changes to display options for the tool.
-You can draw connected straight lines by clicking :kbd:`lmb`.
+   When using *Knife Subdivide*, the cursor changes to an icon of a scalpel and the header changes to display options for the tool.
+You can draw connected straight lines by clicking :kbd:`LMB`.

 .. figure:: /images/Knife1.jpg